Metabolic disorder: a personal history.

 10 min read

 The myth of the ‘perfect practitioner’ can be a barrier to many people seeking help to change, so let me dispel it from the start.
-Everyone has a story and I can guarantee, any health professional you sit across from struggles with something.
+Everyone has a story and I can guarantee, any health professional you sit across from, struggles with something.
 I have a lot (like a lot) of knowledge around food and it’s interaction with the body.
 Down to the biochemical and cellular level.
-But when my own mental health suffered, none of that knowledge mattered and I was just as susceptible to the food environment we live in as everyone else.
+But when my own mental health suffered, none of that knowledge mattered and I was just as susceptible to the current food environment as anyone else.
 In my work as a coach I ask my clients to share personal history around their health (physical and mental) as well as their behaviors around food and eating.
 So I think it’s only fair that I go first.
 Following is my own story of how my poor mental health led to poor physical health and eventually metabolic disorder.
-I don’t wanna brag, but I made myself quite sick in a relatively short period of time, and experienced a lot of the things I’d seen my clients struggle with over the years.
+I don’t wanna brag, but I made myself quite sick in a relatively short period of time, and personally experienced some of the things I’ve seen my clients struggle with over the years.
 But first…where did I come from?

 THEN

-Knowing I went on to study dietetics, it’s not a surprise that I was really into physical activity and eating well as a young adult.
+Knowing I went on to study dietetics, it’s probably not a surprise to find out I was really into physical activity and eating good food as a young adult.
 I credit my mom for this.
 As a child my mom encouraged me to try different sports.
 Tennis, swimming, netball, basket ball, dancing, you name it, I had a go.
 In addition, my Mom was (and is) a great cook.
-Her cooking and my appetite were a match made in heaven.
-I had a large appetite.
-Loved food then, still do now.
-My father’s side of the family also made incredible food based on Indian, French and African cuisines and second and third helpings were highly encouraged.
-Fullness was ‘just a suggestion’ to stop eating.
-My grandmother believed a robust child was a healthy child!
+Her cooking and my large appetite were a match made in heaven.
+I loved food then, still do now.
+My father’s side of the family also made incredible dishes based on Indian, French and African cuisine and second and third helpings were highly encouraged.
+Fullness was ‘just a suggestion’ to stop eating and rarely the sign.
+My family believed a robust child was a healthy child!

 In my late teens I discovered the joy of running.
-Spending an hour running and day dreaming to music was my ‘me time’.
-I think it’s something to do with the rhythmical nature of being ‘in the flow’ on a good run.
-As well as being completely unreachable for a whole hour (possible in the late 1990s).
-I couldn’t wait for the part of the day when my responsibility’s were done and I could ‘go for my run’.
-My run.
-The neurochemicals I unlocked from these long runs did a lot to manage undiagnosed ADHD.
-My brain learned that going for a morning run meant having focus all day long.
+Spending an hour running and day dreaming to music was ‘me time’.
+I think it’s something to do with the rhythmical nature of being ‘in the flow’ on a good run as well as being completely unreachable for a whole hour (more possible in the 90s than it is today).
+I couldn’t wait for the part of the day when my responsibility’s were done and I could go for ‘my run’.
+The neurochemicals that were unlocked by long runs did a lot of heavy lifting to manage my undiagnosed ADHD.
+My brain learned the connection between a morning run and having focus for the rest of the day, crucial during the university years.
 And so it continued until I had my first child.
-Time for solo runs disappeared overnight, but I had the kind of baby who understood ‘nap time’ as a maybe rather than a definite.
+Time for solo runs disappeared overnight, but I had the kind of baby who understood ‘nap time’ as a suggestion.
 Unless, he was in a moving vehicle.
-The vehicle that worked was his stroller, the engine was my legs.
-I had time to walk a sleeping baby around my neighborhood for around 2 hours every single day.
-Rain, wind, blistering Australian summer, even 8.5 months pregnant with his sibling, I would walk outside, in the fresh air, and he would nap.
+The vehicle was his stroller, the engine my legs.
+I had time to walk a sleeping baby around my neighborhood for around 2 hours every day.
+Rain, wind, blistering Australian sun, even 8.5 months pregnant with his sibling, we’d walk outside, in the fresh air, and he would nap.
 Then, we moved to America.

 Be sure to wear some flowers in your hair